Walking the streets of Stockholm's Old Town

 We turn into Västerlånggatan, the main street of Old Town, lined with shops.
 Here is Mårten Trotzigs gränd (‘alley’), Stockholm’s narrowest street – only 90 centimeters on the narrowest part.
 Mårten Traubtzich was a German merchant and the city’s richest resident.
 At the end of the 16th century, he bought the houses in the alley but was murdered in 1617.

 A nicer fact is that the oldest street in the city begins at Stortorget.
 Köpmangatan dates back to the 14th century.
-At Stortorget is also the home of the Nobel Museum, where you can learn more about the Nobel Prize and the Nobel Prize winners.
+At Stortorget is also the home of the Nobel Prize Museum, where you can learn more about the Nobel Prize and the Nobel Prize winners.

 We finish our walk on the streets of Old Town at one of Stockholm’s most beautiful buildings, The House of Nobility (‘Riddarhuset’).
 The palace was built in 1641 to 1674, today it’s owned and conducted by Sweden’s cavalierness and noble families.
 Here you can take a guided tour and sometimes there are concerts.
 Next to the House of Nobility, a bridge crosses to Riddarholmen where you can find the Riddarholm Church.
 The church was opened in the year 1300, and nowadays it’s a royal funeral church.
 These days Riddarholmen doesn’t have any residents anymore, but the district is well worth visiting and has many historic buildings just as beautiful as the ones in Old Town.